SCCI – Senior Center Coalition of Indiana

 Welcome to the Senior Center Coalition of Indiana web page.
-SCCIn is a growing organization committed to supporting senior center leaders and their members throughout the state.
+SCCI is a growing organization committed to supporting senior center leaders and their members throughout the state.

 The global pandemic has shaped activities at senior centers for most of 2020.
-Like many of you, SCCIn went online to stay connected.
+Like many of you, SCCI went online to stay connected.

 “Beyond the Bake Sale: Fundraising in Difficult Times”